Conservation groups sue to block road in Alaska refuge

 However, U.S. District Court Judge Gleason in March ruled that Zinke had acted illegally.
 She said Zinke was not allowed to simply discard without a reasoned explanation the prior factual findings that the refuge watershed would be harmed.

-The new land exchange agreement said Bernhardt had determined that it struck an appropriate balance in federal law between protecting the national interest in the refuge’s environmental values and providing an adequate opportunity for economic and social needs of Alaska.

 The exchange would trade land within the refuge for land owned by King Cove Corp.
-Spokeswoman Della Trumble last month said the land trade would be similar to three exchanges made by the U.S. Fish and Wildlife Service with three village corporations within Yukon Delta National Wildlife Refuge.
+Spokeswoman Della Trumble last month said the land trade would be similar to three exchanges made by the U.S. Fish and Wildlife Service with three village corporations within the Yukon Delta National Wildlife Refuge.

 The village proposes a one-lane gravel road of about 12 miles (19 kilometers).